 Corona Pandemia Special Regulations

-Corona-Pandemie Special Regulations summer term 2021
+Corona-Pandemie Special Regulations winter term 2021/22

 For general exam-related questions, please consult the FAQ of the Examination Board.